The Beauty of Hydrangeas

 Choosing the Right Location

-When planting hydrangeas, it’s important to choose the right location.
-Hydrangeas prefer partial shade, so look for an area in your garden that receives morning sun and afternoon shade.
-They also need well-draining soil that is rich in nutrients.
-If your soil is not ideal, consider amending it with compost or other organic matter.
+When planting hydrangeas outside, it is important to choose the right location.
+Hydrangeas prefer partial shade, so look for a spot that gets morning sun and afternoon shade.
+They also need well-draining soil, so avoid areas that are prone to standing water.

 Preparing the Soil